 – Weight is very important when you’re backpacking.
 But – so is understanding the function and limitations of lightweight equipment (this is not necessarily apparent from reading online backpacking reviews and forums).

 – Not all lightweight gear is created equal and ‘high tech’ does not mean ‘indestructible’ – Sea to Summit manufactures to the highest possible standards using the best materials we can source, but this does not mean the products will survive improper use.
-For instance – I’ve used UltraSil® Dry Sacks inside my pack for almost 10 years, but I’ve heard of them being destroyed in an environment for which they were never intended in 20 minutes.
+For instance – some of the Ask Baz team have used UltraSil® Dry Sacks inside their packs for almost 10 years, but we’ve heard of them being destroyed in an environment for which they were never intended in 20 minutes.

 – Just because a thing is lighter, doesn’t make it better.
 This is the nugget contained in those questions above in point two about ‘how weatherproof’ and ‘how durable’.
 Some aspects of performance can be measured – if you’re not familiar with terms such as R-Value, hydrostatic head (in mm), tensile strength (in kg) moisture vapor permeability (in g/m²/24h) or fill power (in cu in), you might want to find a specialist store where people can provide this information to you.
 Or, of course, you could ask your mate Baz.